JawherLabben/monitoringAlertingForMulti-cloudEnvironments/README.md

 ### Prerequisites
 Cloud provider accounts (Azure, AWS, GCP) with appropriate access credentials

+### Installation and Configuration

 * Create a virtual machine in the Azure cloud
 * Create a virtual machine (EC2 instance) in the AWS cloud
 * Install Prometheus
 * Install Node Exporter
 * Install Grafana on Ubuntu 20.04
+* Configure a data source before importing a template in Grafana
+* Importing the template
 * Install Pushgateway Prometheus on Ubuntu 20.04
 * Install Alertmanager on Ubuntu 20.04
 * Alertmanager Slack Channel Integration
 ![1](https://github.com/JawherLabben/monitoringAlertingForMulti-cloudEnvironments/assets/75523733/76531ad0-c973-4894-a4e8-9c5869203481)